Thank you for visiting my webpage!

 I am a PhD candidate in the Evaluation Sciences and Statistics track of the Harvard PhD Program in Health Policy.
-My research interests are centered on the intersection between health and transportation, with a specific focus on the prevention of transportation-related injuries.
-My dissertation committee is comprised of three wonderful professors: Drs.
-Hemenway, Glickman, and Soumerai.
-Prior to coming to Harvard, I published several peer-reviewed articles on bicycle and pedestrian injury costs.
+My research interests (and dissertation papers) are on the prevention of unintentional injuries resulting from transportation collisions and drug overdoses.

 Prior to entering the PhD Program, I was the Injury Prevention Director for the San Francisco Injury Center (SFIC) at the University of California, San Francisco where I conducted research on transportation-related injuries.
 In 2011, I joined the research team at the Harvard Injury Control and Research Center at Harvard School of Public Health.
 I earned a BA in Psychology from the University of California at Berkeley and later acquired dual Master’s degrees in Public Health and Nursing from the University of California at Los Angeles (UCLA).
 Between graduate programs, I worked as a full-time research assistant various departments at UCLA, including Psychiatry, Nursing, and Psychology.
 I also planned, developed, and implemented the Patient Education Resource Center at the West Los Angeles Veterans Administration Hospital.
 Please click on the "Bio" tab to view my resume.